VirtoCommerce/vc-module-power-bi-reports/README.md

 ### Prerequisites:
 * Ensure that the system has Power BI Desktop installed.
-* Apply SQL scripts from file Script [bi-Orders-view.sql](/src/Sql-Scripts/bi-Orders-view.sql) to create Views which are used as a Data Source.
+* Apply SQL scripts from file [Script bi-Orders-view.sql](/src/Sql-Scripts/bi-Orders-view.sql) on Virto Commerce database to create BI Views which are used as a Data Source.
 * Verify that the custom connection string is correctly configured and that the SQL Server and database are accessible from the system where the report will be deployed.

 ### Publish Power BI Report